Orelab/letterbox-iot/README.md

 An other feature is the ability to record the states of the object : battery level, status of the letterbox (empty or full), with datetime.

+- npm install
+- change the port to comply to the config.h value
+- npm run start

 ## Planned